gavollink/termread/README.md

 # Why

-In these modern times, every text interface to a computer, responds to escape codes invented by Digital Equipment Corporation *DEC* for their Video Terminal line of terminals, starting with the basics set up for the VT50 line of terminals.
+In these modern times, every text interface to a computer, responds to some subset of the escape codes specified in ANSI X3.64-1979, which were first used by Digital Equipment Corporation *DEC* for their Video Terminal *VT* line of terminals, starting with the VT100, released 1978 (before the standard had been finalized).
+While there were MANY other types of terminals, later, **DEC**'s early adoption of the ANSI escape codes, (as well as cost advantages that I won't get into here) gave them a lead in general develer acceptance.

-When the American National Standards Institute looked to standardize control codes, they chose codes that were a subset of the controls for the DEC VT100 terminal.
-This was even available in MS-DOS 5.0 by loading ANSI.SYS.
+It is important to note here that the ANSI X3.64 escape sequence standard explicitly states that there is NO expectation that any implementation attempt to implement all of the specified features.
+The DEC VT100 implemented many of these features, but not all of them.
+Another sub-set of the ANSI Escape Sequence standard was even available in MS-DOS 2.0 (1983) and more recent by loading ANSI.SYS at boot, which would later be used by BBS dial-up software to support ASCII art.

-The first UNIX graphical emulation of a terminal under the `X windows` system, xterm, carefully emulates a DEC VT terminal (the exact emulated model has changed over the years).
+The first UNIX graphical emulation of a terminal under the `X windows` system, xterm, carefully emulates a DEC VT terminal (the exact emulated model has changed over the years), though it has always been able to even emulate a pre-ANSI VT52 terminal (1974), that had proprietary control sequences.

+## The Actual Problem

-These days, almost every software defined terminal sets the default TERM environment variable to '**xterm**'.
+Background covered, these days, almost every software defined terminal sets the default TERM environment variable to '**xterm**'.
-That also means that the default terminfo entry for xterm, as shipped by most vendors is, itself, a simplified entry, catering to the lowest common denominator terminal features.
+That also means that the default terminfo entry for xterm, as shipped by most vendors is, itself, a simplified entry, catering to the lowest common denominator terminal features that all terminal emulators are likely to support.

-Thing is, with the exception of default starts of X11, I don't actually use 'xterm' and the actual terminal I'm using may have a better terminfo definition on the system that I'm attached to, and might support colors, even though `xterm` might not say so.
+Because the `xterm` entry is often a lowest common denominator catch-all, there is probably a more complete terminal definition for whatever terminal emulator I am using (even xterm itself).

+To help my login start-up files figure out which terminal emulator I'm using, I started to send three identity queries to the terminal.
-There is a shell built-in called 'read' that can do what this does, but it only works for me on `bash` and only on some systems I regularly interact with.
-Yet, all of these systems can compile this simple code.
+There is a bash shell built-in called 'read' that can do what this does, but it only works for me on some systems I regularly interact with.
+Yet, all of these systems can compile the simple termread code.

-I find it useful to be able to query the terminal I'm on to try to figure out what it actually is in the beginning of my startup files (.profile).
-I will then reset TERM to the best available matching terminfo entry available on that system.

 Between `-t` and `-2`, I usually have enough info that I know which terminal program I happen to be using (or close enough).
+Once I've figured out which terminal emulator the session is actually connected to, I can then reset the TERM environment variable to the best available matching terminfo entry available on that system.

+(Even if it falls back to xterm anyway).

-## Support for TERM=
+## Support for various TERM=

-There's a helper program in here that creates C-Functions that are just long lists of terminals sorted by the terminfo entry for `user 9`.
+There's a helper program in here that creates C-Functions that are just long lists of terminals sorted by the terminfo entry `user 9` (this is where the primary identity string resides).
 Of these, I use the two lists that cover terminals that only respond to *DECID*, and those that respond to *Primary DA*.

 That itself is run on a system with the latest terminfo database